rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% react-graphql-book %}}

-{{% read_before "This tutorial is part 1 of 2 in this series."
-"Part 2:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}
+{{% read_before_2 "This tutorial is part 2 of 3 in this series."
+"Part 1:" "Getting Started with GitHub's GraphQL API" "https://www.robinwieruch.de/getting-started-github-graphql-api" "Part 3:" "A complete React with Apollo and GraphQL Tutorial" "https://www.robinwieruch.de/react-graphql-apollo-tutorial" %}}

 In this tutorial, you will learn how to combine React with GraphQL in your application.
 There is no clever library such as {{% a_blank "Apollo Client" "https://github.com/apollographql/apollo-client" %}} or {{% a_blank "Relay" "https://github.com/facebook/relay" %}} involved to help you out in the beginning.
 Instead, you will perform GraphQL queries and mutations with plain HTTP requests.
 In a later tutorial, it's planned to introduce Apollo as GraphQL client for your React.js application.
 But for now, this tutorial should should only show you how to use plain GraphQL in React.
 Yet you will start out without React to learn just about GraphQL in the first place.